StrykerKent/strykerkent.github.io/README.md

 ~~Originally built in PHP, reworked for GitHub Pages.~~

 Built custom using Jekyll with no theme.
-(Discalaimer, I did use a CSS Framework...
+(Disclaimer, I did use a CSS Framework...
 Bootstrap.)

 My portfolio site contains a write up of my abilities / services, things I have built, a testimonial from a former boss, and a little blurb about myself.